scottgriv/Dark-Castle-Website/README.md

 This project is released under the terms of the **MIT License**, which permits use, modification, and distribution of the code, subject to the conditions outlined in the license.

 - The [MIT License](https://choosealicense.com/licenses/mit/) provides certain freedoms while preserving rights of attribution to the original creators.
-- For more details, see the [LICENSE](LICENSE) file in this repository. in this repository.
+- For more details, see the [LICENSE](LICENSE) file in this repository.

 ## Credits